 History of Christiana Care Health System

-The roots of the name Christiana Care are founded in the nearby town of Christiana, Del.
-Listed on the National Register of Historic Places, Christiana was one of the earliest colonial towns in America.
-It was founded by Swedish colonists in the 17th century along the Christina River.
-But it wasn’t always called Christiana.
+Christiana Care Health System gets its name from the nearby town of Christiana, Delaware.
+Listed on the National Register of Historic Places, it was one of the earliest colonial towns in America, founded by Swedish colonists in the 17th century along the Christina River.

-When a new hospital opened in January 1985 near the village of Christiana, it adopted the name: Christiana Hospital.
+When a new hospital opened in January 1985 near Christiana, it adopted the name: Christiana Hospital.
 That moniker served as the foundation for the Christiana Care Health System we know today.